Călin Georgescu: Political views

 Georgescu has stated that he favors Romania's geopolitical non-alignment between the two power blocs.
 He denied being an extremist or a fascist, saying, "We remain directly linked to European values, but we must find our (own) values."
 He spoke about supporting Romanian farmers, traditional values, the Romanian Orthodox Church, and Romania's energy and agricultural self-sufficiency.
 He said that Romania would respect its commitments to the EU and NATO, but only "to the extent that they will respect theirs" toward Romania.
-He criticised Romania's dependence on international companies in sectors such as food, water and energy.
+He criticised Romania's dependence on international companies in sectors such as food, water, and energy.
 Georgescu accused the arms industry in the United States of fueling the Russo-Ukrainian War, but claimed that, "For me and my people, the most important is the partnership with America."
 He supported Donald Trump's efforts to end the war in Ukraine through negotiations.

 Several media articles criticized Georgescu for his pro-Russian statements, describing him as a Russophile and demonstrating how he used his social media platforms to spread information sourced to Russian state media.
 This also resulted in him leaving the AUR in 2022.
 Georgescu also criticised the European Union and NATO, and in a 2021 interview, he described the latter's ballistic missile defense shield in Deveselu as a "shame of diplomacy", and called it a "disgrace".
-He has also praised Russian president Vladimir Putin as "a man who loves his country".
-He said that he wanted to engage with, rather than challenge, Russia, because "Security comes from dialogue, not confrontation".
-Speaking of the war in Donbas that began in 2014, Georgescu said in 2021: "The situation in Ukraine is clearly manipulated, with the goal of provoking a conflict destined to financially help the military-industrial complex of USA."
+He has also praised Russian president Vladimir Putin as "a man who loves his country."
+Moreover, he stated that he wanted to engage with, rather than challenge, Russia, because "Security comes from dialogue, not confrontation."
+Speaking of the war in Donbas that began in 2014, Georgescu said in 2021: "The situation in Ukraine is clearly manipulated, with the goal of provoking a conflict destined to financially help the military–industrial complex of the USA."
 Georgescu has also pledged to end military aid to Ukraine if he is elected president.
-He also called Ukraine a fictional state and suggested that Romania could annex Ukrainian territories, precisely Northern Bukovina, Budjak and Northern Maramureș.
+Additionally, he described Ukraine as a fictional state, while suggesting that Romania could annex Ukrainian territories, precisely Northern Bukovina, Budjak, and Northern Maramureș.
 Georgescu also describes himself as "ultra pro" US President Donald Trump.